CyrilleMesue/cyrillemesue.github.io/_pages/resume.md

 ### Awards
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
-<b>_Türkiye Burslari Scholarship 2018_</b>.
-It is a merit-based scholarship with over 100 thousand applicants from over 130 countries where I got selected to pursue my undergraduate studies.

 <b>_Regional Best Student Performance Award in 2017 National Advanced Level Exams_</b>.
 Over 10 thousand students from all over the country take this exam yearly.
 I featured out among the top 1 % of the total.
 I got awarded with 178000 Franc CFA.

 <b>_Winner of the National Medical Olympiads 2017_</b>.
 A group of medical students called Intelligentsia organized the competition.
 The competition looks similar in strength to the actual national medical exam for access to a medical school.
 More than 1000 students participated and I won the first position in the medical category.
 I got awarded a certificate of excellence.